International Day of Family Remittances in

 On the IDFR, New Zealanders participate in various activities and discussions to celebrate, support, and highlight the importance of family remittances in driving economic growth and development in the migrant communities' home countries.
 These activities may comprise educational programs, awareness campaigns, and seminars organized by governmental as well as non-governmental organizations to discuss the challenges and opportunities surrounding remittance services.
 The IDFR is generally observed on 16 June, which resonates with New Zealand’s commitment to fostering an inclusive and supportive environment for its diverse migrant population.

-Top Tweets for International Day of Family Remittances -Updated
+Top X Posts (formerly Tweets) for International Day of Family Remittances -Updated

 Facts about Family Remittances

-In the News and Trending in NZ for International Day of Family RemittancesUpdated 2022 UN International Day of Family Remittances - Recovery and Resilience through Digital and Financial Inclusion
+In the News and Trending in NZ for International Day of Family RemittancesUpdated Crypto is becoming an alternative for family remittances: Here’s why

 Top things to do in NZ for this observance